creme332/my-odin-projects/photo-tagging/README.md

 3. Add a Hitbox element to TransformWrapper and manually modify its leftPos and topPos to move the hitbox element where needed
 4. With live reload enabled and some trial and error, you will easily place the hitbox where needed.
 5. Update mapProvider.

 # To-do
+* [ ] update hero header: unique feature is statistics, zoom
+* [ ] remove hours from time in leaderboard
+* [ ] show notification after zoom is clicked or incorrect guess is made
+* [ ] Remove grid stats caption
+* [ ] add animation for showing chracter images - card animation
+* [ ] show validation temporarily when change username button is clicked
+* [ ] add a [feature](https://ui.mantine.dev/category/features) section to homepage

 ## Bugs

-  + [x] fix shifting header bug - caused by presence of vertical scrollbar
-  + [ ] flickering images when hitbox is clicked
-    - [ ] memo not working - try memoizing character as well
-    - [X] Tried replacing Avatar with normal img.
-    - [X] Tried moving characters outside of transform wrapper
-    - Ensured that ids are unique
-    - [ ] character images are downloaded again each time hitbox is clicked
   + [ ] fix bug where map is centered when play button is clicked. i want header to be visible. (use scroll area on mantine)

+test the following:
+- unregistered user playing game and checking leaderboard
+- registered user who has not played any games checking profile and leaderboard
+- all

+## Optimizations

+* [ ] Use redux
+  + when website first loads, make 1 request for user data. serve this data throughout web. when data changes, update stored state first then send changes to firestore.
+  + this prevents delay for fetching data for profile page each time it is clicked
+* [ ] Compress images
+* [ ] Do not save separate images for each character.
+Use image of map and coordinates to obtain character image dynamically
+* [ ] Use typescript

+## IMPORTANT !!
-* [ ] fix gap between sections on home screen
+* [ ] add firebase security rules
+  + [ ] prevent anyone from writing
+  + [ ] restrict domain
 * [ ] place hitbox behind map to prevent inspect element
-* [ ] create profile page
-  + [ ] navigate to home page when log out is clicked
-  + [ ] show validation temporarily when change usernmae button is clicked
-  + [ ] unique colors in line graph
-* [ ] create leaderboard page
-  + [ ] add tab for each map
-* [ ] implement backend using firebase
-* [ ] compress images
 * [ ] Generate production build
 * [ ] Use pageInsight to test website after deployment.
-# Extra
+##  Extra
-* [ ] add difficulty rating to each character and rework formula
+* [ ] Add difficulty rating to each character and rework formula
+* [ ] Add new map for waldo
+* [ ] Find an easier way to place hitbox
 * [ ] add tour of website (reacttour)
-* [ ] use react-image-crop to let user create their own maps
+* [ ] Allow user to upload their own maps and use react-image-crop to select characters.
-* [ ] User rated maps
+* [ ] Ask user to rate map when game ends